 Collecting Capodimonte Today

-While this history is interesting to say the least, these aren’t the types of items most collectors of Capodimonte porcelain find offered for sale in antiques shops today.
-Most of the oldest examples are in impressive high-end collections and museums now.
+While this history is interesting to say the least, these aren’t the types of items most collectors of Capodimonte porcelain usually find offered for sale in antiques shops today.
+Most of the oldest examples are in impressive high-end collections and museums now, like the figurine shown above.

 Learning More About Capodimonte